siyer70/leagueinfoprovider/README.md

 2. Build the code with the under-mentioned command

 		Command: “jenkins/scripts/build.sh DEV 1.0” (use “jenkins/scripts/build.sh PROD 1.0” for PROD)
-		Use Gitbash for Windows to run the above
+		In Windows - Use gitbash to run the above

-3. Start the services:  bin/start.sh (MAC / Linux) or bin\start.bat (Windows)
+3. Start the services:

+		In MAC / Ubuntu - use the following command: bin/start.sh [PROD | DEV]
+		for example:
+			bin/start.sh DEV
+			or
+			bin/start.sh PROD
+			(default is PROD - if you don't specify any param, it will start in PROD mode)

+		In Windows - use the following command: bin\start.bat
+		(It will always start in DEV mode)

+4. To stop the services:

+		In MAC / Ubuntu - use the following command bin/stop.sh [PROD | DEV]

-		You can stop the services by using: bin/stop.sh (MAC / Linux) - In Windows – simply close the spawned windows
+		In Windows – simply close the spawned windows

+4. Check the status of the service:

+		In MAC / Ubuntu - use the following command bin/status.sh [PROD | DEV]

-4. Check the status of the service: bin/status.sh (MAC / Linux) - In Windows, status is visible in the spawned windows
+		In Windows, status is visible in the spawned windows

+Other Notes

 		a.
-Status should be running
+UI Code (applicable for MAC / Linux / Windows)
+			- In dev mode, UI code runs in port 3000 of localhost (npm start default) – In Prod, port 8400 is used in EC2 ubuntu host

 		b.
-UI code runs in 3000 port of localhost (npm start default) – In Prod, port 8400 is used in EC2 host
+Service (applicable for MAC / Linux / Windows)
-		c.
-Service runs in 8500 port of localhost – In Prod, same port is used in EC2 host
+			- In dev mode, it runs in 8080 port of localhost (default port of tomcat) – In Prod, 8500 port is used in EC2 ubuntu host

 		So, you can access the app using url: